 However, when you don’t pick one segment of that (the bullseye), you end up sounding like every other company out there and your marketing becomes “noise” and will get overlooked and ignored.

-Remember, people aren’t one dimensional.
-For example, a 21 year old female is probably a very different person Monday morning than she is on a Friday or Saturday night.
+Remember, people aren’t one-dimensional.
+For example, a 21-year-old female is probably a very different person on Monday morning than she is on a Friday or Saturday night.
 Let alone how she changes over the years!

-When you then introduce an age “bracket” to your avatar like “24-34 years old” it becomes wayyyy to broad and generic.
+When you then introduce an age “bracket” to your avatar, like “24-34 years old”, it becomes wayyyy too broad and generic.

 So instead, just pick ONE individual who you know your product or service can REALLY help (and who you’d love to work with)